10 Reasons Why You Need a Visitor Management System

-Visitor management is defined as the practice of welcoming, identifying and tracking guests at worksites, schools or other facilities.
-A visitor management system might be a simple visitor log book, a visitor touchscreen check-in or a software system that can be integrated with physical access control such as surveillance cameras and biometric scanners.
+Visitor Management is defined as the practice of welcoming, identifying and tracking guests at worksites, schools or other facilities.
+A visitor management system might be a simple visitor log book, a visitor touchscreen check-in or some cloud based visitor management software that can be integrated with physical access control such as surveillance cameras and biometric scanners.
 Whatever system suits you, there are some compelling reasons why you need to know who’s in your building at any one time.

 1. Improve access control and site security

 A formal visitor check in system and a designated point of entry/exit work hand in hand with access control to improve overall site security.
 Investing in a visitor management system which issues a personalised, dated visitor pass shows your organisation takes site security seriously.
 When teamed with Staff ID badges it becomes much easier to spot an intruder, especially if staff are educated that security is their responsibility and it is not impolite to challenge anyone who does not display a valid badge.

 Usually the reception area is one of the first experiences a visitor will have of your company or school... remember your visitor could be a customer, parent or key stakeholder.
 You only have one chance to make a good first impression and a professional visitor management system is a key part of a positive visitor experience.